 Refusing COVID-19 shots cost casino workers their jobs, suits claim

-Six lawsuits filed between December 2022 and July 2024 allege the casino operator wrongfully terminated employees who refused the mandatory vaccine requirement due to religious objections.
+Six lawsuits allege that a Las Vegas casino operator wrongfully terminated employees who refused the mandatory COVID-19 vaccines due to religious objections.

 The lawsuits of several former MGM Resorts International employees claiming they were wrongfully terminated after refusing to receive a COVID-19 vaccine are likely to be consolidated by a federal judge this week.